July 2015 Seedlings

 401 : Den. speciosum var. curvicaule x same

-Eungella King x Eungella Queen Slowly getting there
+Eungella King x Eungella Queen SOLD OUT

 These two superb curvicaules have been catching my eye since 1993.
 I purchased 44 legally collected plants from a nursery at Eungella.
 As they each flowered out that were either kept or given the chop.
 The King and Queen were exceptionally fine examples of curvicaule.
 Both have tremendously thick segments and wonderful shape and arrangement.
 Both are deep cream foxtails.
 Your chance to get some of the royal offsprings.

 Crediton Cream ‘AM’ x Daylight Moon ‘FCC’ SOLD OUT

 There are more high awards in this curvicaule speciosum then on the chest of the average South American Army General.
 So far as I know, Crediton Cream, with its AM award, has not been used much at all in speciosum crosses.
 I do not think there is an awful lot of it around but it is a fine curvicaule for certain.
 I have crossed it with the famous Daylight Moon with its highest possible award of FCC.
 How could it fail to impress?
 Both are beautiful open cream flowers with not a fault between them.